kavyasudha1104-debug/India-air-quality-Intelligence/README.md

 * 🟠 **Warning:** AQI above 150
 * 🟢 **Good:** AQI below 50

-This turns the project from a static analysis into a simple **monitoring and decision-support system**.
+This turns the project into a simple **monitoring and decision-support system** rather than a static analysis.

 ## Project Structure